oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/assignments/review.md

 You will practice finding appropriate scientific articles, reading them, and summarizing their key points concisely.
 This process mimics the initial stages of preparing a perspective piece in a graduate research setting.

+!!! tip
+    I am providing an extension until Sep 20, 2024 by 11:59 pm.

 ## Instructions

-1. Conduct a literature search to find 5-7 relevant scientific articles using your chosen perspective primer topic.
+1. Conduct a literature search to find 7-10 relevant scientific articles using your chosen perspective primer topic.
-These should include at least three primary research articles.
+    These should include at least five primary research articles.
+    Remember, you will have to cite these in your perspective!
 1. For each article, provide a:
     -   Full citation in APA format
     -   2-3 sentence summary that touches on the main research question or objective, key methodology (for primary articles), or principal findings.